Bloodline (TV series): Season 1 (2015)

 The series begins with narration by John Rayburn:

-Sometimes you know something's coming.
-You feel it.
-In the air.
-In your gut.
-And you don't sleep at night.
-The voice in your head is telling you that something is going to go terribly wrong and there's nothing you can do to stop it.
-That's how I felt when my brother came home.

-Danny Rayburn returns home to Islamorada, Florida, for the 45th anniversary of his parents' Robert and Sally Rayburn's seaside hotel, the Rayburn House – a pier will be dedicated in their honor to mark the occasion.
+Danny Rayburn returns home to Islamorada, Florida, for the 45th anniversary of his parents' Robert and Sally Rayburn's seaside inn, the Rayburn House; a pier will be dedicated in their honor to mark the occasion.
 Danny is the black sheep of the family, among them his three younger siblings: John, Kevin, and Meg.
 John is a detective with the local sheriff's office, Kevin owns a local marina, and Meg is an attorney with a local law firm.
 Danny wants to make his return permanent as he wishes to stay to help his parents at their inn.
 Robert is reluctant to let Danny stay, but leaves it up to the three siblings to decide Danny's fate.

 The siblings decide against Danny staying as they conclude that he will only break their mother's heart in the end.
-John breaks the news to Danny, but lies to him by telling him it was their father who wanted him gone, rather than the siblings.
-Ultimately Danny does not leave, although he gets a ride to the bus stop from John.
-Danny's confrontation with his father inadvertently causes Robert to have mini-strokes, eventually resulting in his death.
+John breaks the news to Danny, but lies to him by telling him it was their father who ultimately wanted him gone, rather than the siblings.
+Even though he gets a ride to the bus station from John, in the end, Danny does not leave.
+Danny's confrontation with his father inadvertently causes Robert to have mini-strokes, which eventually cause his death.

-The Rayburns' past is full of dark secrets that are revealed throughout the season.
+The Rayburns' past is full of deep, dark secrets that are revealed throughout the season.
 Danny's dysfunctional relationship with his family primarily stems from the untimely death of his younger sister, Sarah, when he was a teenager.
 Danny took Sarah out on a boat.
 Her seahorse necklace fell into the water, and when she attempted to retrieve it, she drowned.
-Robert lost control and beat Danny over her death.
-Sally covered up this abuse by having John, Kevin, and Meg lie to the police about their brother's injuries.
+Robert lost control and beat Danny severely, believing he was in some way responsible for her death.
+Sally covered up this abuse by pushing John, Kevin, and Meg to lie to the police about their brother's injuries, which they now claim were the result of Danny being hit by a drunk driver.